madlangbayanjp/customer-churn-analysis/README.md

-# Customer Churn Analysis (Excel)
+# Customer Churn Analysis

 ## Overview
 This project analyzes **customer churn data** using Microsoft Excel.
-The goal is to understand which factors contribute to churn, identify customer risk profiles, and summarize insights through an **interactive Excel dashboard**.
+The goal is to understand which factors contribute to churn, identify customer risk profiles, and summarize insights through an **Excel dashboard**.

 Two datasets were used:
 1. **Customer Dataset** → individual-level data (one row per customer)